 Enable battery-conscious modes on your computer

-Adaptive brightness modes are also a good idea to enable!
-These adjust the brightness of your screen according to ambient light to help save on battery life when you are in a well-lit spot.
-Those energy savings will add up over time and lead to a longer battery life.
+Adaptive brightness modes are also a good idea to enable.
+These modes adjust your screen’s brightness according to ambient light to help save on battery life when you are in a well-lit spot.
+Those energy savings will add up over time and lead to longer battery life.
 While you’re at it, think about enabling your laptop’s dark mode as well.

 Update your operating system

-Finally, a note about your software — keep it updated!
-Companies work hard to improve the way that programs use power via software updates.
+A quick note about your software: Make sure to keep it up to date.
+Software updates are how a company works to improve how programs use power.
 The same operating system on a later patch could use significantly less battery power, giving your battery a longer lifespan without changing anything else.
 And so, review your OS and keep your machine — and its battery — on a healthy diet of updates.

 - How long do car batteries last?